Bizman shot dead during morning walk in Delhi | Law-Order

 A businessman was shot dead by two unidentified assailants during his morning walk near his house in east Delhi's Shahdara on Saturday, police said.

-Sunil Jain, 52, was shot multiple times and rushed to a hospital where he succumbed to his injuries, they said.
+Sunil Jain (52), a resident of Krishna Nagar, was shot multiple times and rushed to a hospital where he succumbed to his injuries, they said.

-A police officer said Jain, who ran a business of utensils, was returning home from his morning walk at Yamuna Sports Complex when two motorcycle-borne unidentified attackers opened fire at him in the Farsh Bazar area.
+A police officer said Jain, who ran a business of utensils, was returning home on a scooty after his morning walk at Yamuna Sports Complex when two motorcycle-borne unidentified attackers opened fire at him in the Farsh Bazar area.

 The accused fled after the attack.
 An investigation has been launched into the matter, the officer said.